EXTRACT FROM THE FOLLOWING THIRD-PARTY SOURCE: The Guardian

 The price of wholesale raw ivory in China dropped by two thirds in the last three years, during the time that China’s government made commitments to cracking down on the trade, according to research released in March by Save The Elephants.
 It has been seen by conservationists as significant progress for the protection of elephants.
 Iain Douglas-Hamilton, president and founder of Save the Elephants told the Guardian: “There is now greater hope for the species”.

 However, falling prices do not necessarily reflect a reduction in demand.
-Oversupply could cause the decline in prices, according to Stiles, who suggests there is now so much raw ivory that most people are “not willing to pay higher prices”.
+Oversupply could cause a decline in prices, according to Stiles, who suggests there is now so much raw ivory that most people are “not willing to pay higher prices”.

 He also believes certain big dealers may be stockpiling the ivory, either because they think the ban will only be temporary, or because they are moving into the illegal trade.

 “I think there will be an increase in illegal selling to cover the gap made by the closure of legal markets,” Stiles said.